dimgrav/Bombshell/README.md

 2. Open ~/.bashrc with a text editor, e.g. NANO (nano ~/.bashrc)
 3. Add the following line at the end of .bashrc:
 	.	export PATH=~/scripts:$PATH
+4. Restart your user session (reboot or log out and in again)

 Make sure you have made the scripts executable (run chmod u+x <filename>)!